Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 « A Blind Legend » is a game released in 2015, developed by Dowino, a company that is now considered a benchmark in video game accessibility.

-This audio game for mobile and PC was created to be
+This audio game for mobile and PC was created to be playable by both blind and sighted individuals.

+It is an adventure game featuring a blind protagonist guided by his daughter.
 Utilizing binaural sound, players can perceive the direction of the girl's voice and navigate the character accordingly.

 The same goes for combat, where the sounds can be used to guess an enemy's location and when they're going to strike (after teaching the player how the attack rhythm works), as well as whether you're receiving or inflicting damage.